-Outside of Denmark our teams in the field gathered to show their support on mine awareness day.
-DDG was part of the international #TOGETHERAGAINSTMINES online awareness campaign that was all over social media platforms in a global effort to raise awareness of the ongoing dangers of mines and Explosive Remnants of War (ERW).
+Outside of Denmark our teams in the field gathered to show their support for International Mine Awareness Day.
+DDG was part of the international #TOGETHERAGAINSTMINES online awareness campaign that was all over social media platforms, in a global effort to raise awareness of the ongoing dangers of mines and Explosive Remnants of War (ERW).
 The day was marked with various events, including one organized by one of our MRE teams in the Darkar camp in Kurdistan, which hosts Yazidi IDPs.
 Activities included children performing two theatre plays to an audience in the camp, as well as playing songs and music.
 DDG distributed water, cake and juice to those in attendance, and a great day was had by all.

-In Afghanistan our staff celebrated International Mine Awareness day by raising awareness on the plight of explosive ordnance in conflict-affected regions, with representatives from local authorities and conflict affected populations in attendance at the DRC-DDG multi-service community center hub in Kabul.
-DDG showcased its work across the country, clearing and disposing of landmines and Explosive Remnants of War.
-Participants of the event received a risk education session and got the chance to interact with deminers in their gear who explained to the audience the nature of their work.
+In Afghanistan, our staff celebrated International Mine Awareness Day by raising awareness of the plight of explosive ordnance in conflict-affected regions, with representatives from local authorities and conflict affected populations in attendance at the DRC-DDG multi-service community center hub in Kabul.
+DDG showcased its work across the country, clearing and disposing of landmines and ERW.
+Participants of the event received a risk education session and had the chance to interact with deminers in their gear, who explained to the audience the nature of their work.

 Many more events occurred at our offices around the world.
 We thank and acknowledge the continuing efforts of our staff at DDG, who bravely and tirelessly work towards a mine free world, creating a safe environment where people can live free from armed violence and remnants of conflict.